 So, remember a thousand years ago, when I mentioned that I hardly ever read a sequel?
 And have you noticed how every year I promise I’ll read and review a book per month, but I hardly ever do?
 Well, friends, I have for you today, a unicorn.
 Not only have I read the third and final book in a series, but this is my second review- not just in a month, but in a week!

 ~This post contains an affiliate link.
 If you’re interested in this book, please consider purchasing through the link provided.
 It gives me a little bit of Jeff Bezo’s filthy, filthy lucre because writing full time is expensive, and he doesn’t need the money for more joyrides in space. :-)~

 I discovered Melissa Albert in 2018 by just picking up The Hazel Wood at Target because that year’s reading challenge had a prompt to choose a book based on the cover.
 And she has a hell of a cover.
 I devoured it.
 I wax pretty hyperbolic about why in the previous two posts.

-In 2019, Albert started teasing her second book and I got so frustrated about how long she was taking (I knoooow, I’m the worst kind of fan.
+In 2019, Albert started teasing her second book, The Night Country, and I got so frustrated about how long she was taking (I knoooow, I’m the worst kind of fan.
 But, I kept it to myself, I didn’t harass her online.
 I suffered in silence.)
 I went to a Barnes and Noble in Murfreesboro, Tennessee, while I was visiting a friend, to preorder and make sure that that thing was on my doorstep as quickly as humanly possible.
 That’s the correct way to show support of an author’s work.